 How are we doing?
-In 2015, total operation hours were 16,408 compared to 13,666 in 2014, an increase of 20.06 percent.
-Inspections also increased 13.67 percent from 27,696 in 2014 to 31,483 in 2015.
-Although not considered a performance measure, the total number of vehicles weighed increased by 29.21 percent from 3,568,441 in 2014 to 4,611,094 in 2015.
-This was due to an increase in the number of trucks weighed by WIM, static scale and portable weighing.
-The number of vehicles placed out of service was 6,374 in 2015 for an increase of 5.39 percent over the previous year.
-Also, the number of drivers placed out of service was 2,500 in 2015 for a decrease of 3.92 percent over the previous year.
+In 2016, total operation hours were 17,031 compared to 16,408 in 2015, an increase of 3.80 percent.
+Inspections also increased 11.93 percent from 31,483 in 2015 to 35,240 in 2016.
+The number of vehicles placed out of service was 6,610 in 2016 for an increase of 3.70 percent over the previous year.
+Also, the number of drivers placed out of service was 2,507 in 2016 for an increase of 0.28 percent over the previous year.
 While an increase in the number of drivers or vehicles placed out-of-service can be viewed positively because more unsafe drivers and vehicles are taken off the road, a decrease can also be viewed as good because more drivers and vehicles are in compliance with regulations.
 For this reason, no performance standards have been developed for out-of-service drivers or vehicles.

 What factors affect results?
-Some of the older SWEFs do not have WIM technology and do not have indoor inspection bays for safety inspections regardless of weather.
-More modern facilities such as Beloit, Madison and Kenosha, are often underutilized due to staffing constraints, namely a shortage of inspectors.
+Some older SWEFs do not have WIM technology and do not have indoor inspection bays for safety inspections regardless of weather.
+Modern facilities such as Beloit, Madison, Superior and Kenosha, are often underutilized due to staffing constraints, namely a shortage of inspectors.
 Ensuring a proper level of resources is a primary factor in achieving safety and weight enforcement performance targets.
 Modernizing older facilities can also help inspectors do their jobs more effectively and efficiently.

 What are we doing to improve?
 WisDOT continues to make investments in SWEF infrastructure to ensure facilities have the technology and resources for year-round operations.
 WisDOT is assessing its options on how best to secure additional inspector positions to add staff hours to SWEFs to improve safety, ensure optimal mobility and provide for system preservation.
+A new SWEF in Superior was added in 2016 and a new modern facility, including training facilities, is being built in 2017 near Sparta.